 Community members ROLE DESCRIPTION PHASE INVOLVED ENGAGEMENT Stakeholders Consulted Stakeholders participated in 30-to-60-minute phone/video calls during the Planning and Design Phases.
-Stakeholders had experience with issues on climate and environment, philanthropic funding flows locally, and community leadership efforts.
-Planning Design Very light Partner Selectors 12 partner organizations deeply embedded in regional work at the intersection of climate/environment and advocacy/policy were invited to select someone from their community to join the Design Team. • Design Light Design Team Members 12 Design Team members with strong connections to their region and climate/environment issues considered key design questions and created a purpose statement for the fund; 11 members continued their engagement during the Grantmaking Phase; several joined the Grantmaking Group.
-Design Grantmaking Medium Nominators Stakeholders with specific expertise were invited to nominate groups for funding that met the criteria created by the Design Team.
-Grantmaking Very light Grantmaking Group members 14 Grantmaking Group members (seven from each region) made decisions about how \$1 million would be distributed in each region; they also communicated funding decisions; some joined the Learning Community.
-Grantmaking Implementation & Learning Medium Grantees 35 groups/organizations participated in the application process and received grants; some joined the Learning Community.
-Grantmaking Implementation & Learning Light Learning Community Mix of Design Team, Grantmaking Group members, and funders who are interested in exploring the productive tensions in philanthropy; convened once a quarter or so to discuss these issues with an optional in-person gathering. • Learning Light
+Stakeholders had experience with issues on climate and environment, philanthropic funding flows locally, and community leadership efforts.• Planning Very light Partner Selectors 12 partner organizations deeply embedded in regional work at the intersection of climate/environment and advocacy/policy were invited to select someone from their community to join the Design Team. dvocacy/policy were Design Team Members 12 Design Team members with strong connections to their region and climate/environment issues considered key design questions and created a purpose statement for the fund; 11 members continued their engagement during the Grantmaking Phase; several joined the Grantmaking Group. lered key design questions • Grantmaking • he fund; 11 members Nominators Stakeholders with specific expertise were invited to nominate groups for funding that met the criteria created by the Design Team.• GrantmakingVer Very light Grantmaking Group members 14 Grantmaking Group members (seven from each region) made decisions about how \$1 million would be distributed in each region; they also communicated funding decisions; some joined the Learning Community.• Grantmaking Implementation & Learning Medium Grantees 35 groups/organizations participated in the application process and received grants; some joined the Learning Community.
+Grantmaking Light Implementation & Learning Learning Community are interested in exploring the preductive tensions in philepthrapy; Light

-Participant Compensation (5)
+Participant Compensation